The only way out of the fast-food dilemma is to do it yourself. Only a relative few with the necessary financial resources manage to do this.

 On Wikipedia, you can read about the various industrial processes used to produce juice and orange juice.
 In the Wikipedia entry on juice (2013), we read why fresh fruit juices have positive health benefits even though, for example, a typical grape juice (must) contains 50 % more sugar than Coca-Cola.

-There is more than sweet, which Aristoteles (see details below) named the first taste.
+There is more than sweet, which Aristotele (see details below) named the first taste.
 We also have bitter, salty, harsh, astringent, and acid, which he saw as a counterbalance to sweet.
-Even back then, Aristotles knew that the “fat or oily” taste is just as important as the sweet one.
+Even back then, Aristotle knew that the “fat or oily” taste is just as important as the sweet one.

 Today, we also recognize umami as one of the basic tastes.
 This taste can be described as meaty and savory.
 See also sodium glutamate, also known as monosodium glutamate (E number E621), which is used as a flavor enhancer.
 This is often mixed with some guanosine monophosphate (E626) or inosinic acid (E630–E633) in order to achieve the best effect.